|When learning a reference application, consider face-to-face hands-on training. Instructor elaboration provides additional context for self-study.|

 [See also the PED Implementation of this principle.]

-Based on our experience with “the Company,” a reference application is an effective enabler of independent learning—for a small minority of bright, self-motivated developers.
+Based on our experience with “the Company,” a reference application is an effective enabler of independent learning—for a small minority of bright, self-motivated software engineers.
 In other words, it is limited in its appeal.
 To expand the reach, we introduced “instructor guided training” (IGT).

 Offering training is a business decision, and companies differ on the value they perceive in it.
 We question whether the costs of developing, maintaining and delivering in-house technology-specific training programs are sustainable, due to the rapid pace of technology change.
 Having experienced the challenge of maintaining dynamic course content first-hand, we posit that teaching people how to use a reference application as a learning tool is a more sustainable model.
 Investment in the maturation of a working reference application should be prioritized, because it serves as a foundation for an effective training program that enables subsequent independent learning.
 Said another way: we believe in teaching the how, not the what.